architech-boards/documentation-template/source/vm-layout.rst

 along with all the information needed by the splash screen application.
 In particular:

 * *eclipse* directory is where Eclipse IDE has been installed
-* *java* directory is where the Java Virtual Machine has been installed (needed by Eclipse)
 * *qtcreator* contains the installation of Qt Creator IDE
 * *splashscreen* directory contains information and scripts used by the splash screen application,
 * *sysroot* is supposed to contain the file system you want to compile against,